ATC Swap Info

 You can choose to mail your completed ATCs in card collector sleeves in standard business envelopes (with an added ounce or two in stamps), or following advice given in this video and this article.

-I am going to be very specific about this ... please do not submit sloppy work.
-Good workmanship is important, and it should be something that you would be delighted to receive in the post.
+Good workmanship is important, and it should be something that you would be delighted to receive in the mail.
 My top recommendations are ...

 * Keep your cutting lines straight